mercadopago/devsite-docs/guides/plugins/unofficial/nuvemshop.en.md

 >
 > Important
 >
 > To be able to offer Pix as a payment option, you will need a Pix key registered in the seller's account.
-This is unique data for account identification to use the payment method functionality.
+This is unique data for account identification to use the payment method functionality.<br><br>
 > [Learn how to create a Pix key](https://www.mercadopago.com.br/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required)
 ------------